If you want to know whether your website is in good SEO shape or not, you need to check your backlinks.

 Identify Your Top 10 Competitors

-If you don’t know who your top 10 competitors are, you can do so via a classic Google search, or, using Ahrefs.
+If you don’t know who your top 10 competitors are, you can do so via a classic Google search console, or, using Ahrefs.

 The Classic Google Search